5 More Verses You Just Won’t Find in Your Bible

 There’s so much wisdom in Scripture that these false verses can often lead us down the wrong road.
-So, in addition to the ones we already covered, here are 5 more “verses” to watch out for:
+So, in addition to the ones we already covered, here are 5 more “verses” and quotes to watch out for:

 1. “God won’t give you more than you can handle.”
 1 Memes 7:77